danielmcheng1/drone/writeup.md

 Hence, this drone service automates photo capture so that subscribers can easily count cars and people in real-time for any location of interest.

 ## Criteria for Sucess
-I broke down the above project objective into the following criteria for a minimum viable product.
+The above project objective can broken down into the following criteria for a minimum viable product.

-As a user of this drone service, I need to have the ability to:
+_As a user of this drone service, I need to have the ability to:_
-1. Request a photo capture right now
+1. Request a photo capture right NOW
-2. Browse current and historical images for my location of interest
+2. Browse current AND historical images for my location of interest

+To further breakdown the complexity of this project, I defined the following timeline for completing each project component.
+This prototype was completed in 16 days.

+//add timeline
+* Day 1: Take one manual photo with a drone and display in real-time on website
+* Day 2 - 3: Take five automated pictures along a predetermined flight route and display in real-time on website
+* Day 4: Schedule drone to fly flight route every 15 minutes
+* Day 5 - 6: Blend photos together and show animated gif over time
+* Day 7: Request for drone to fly now based off of SMS trigger
+* Day 8: Enable automated SMS updates and MMS photo sharing
+* Day 9: Finalize website and optimize for mobile
+* Day 10: Automatically count cars in photos
+* Day 11 - 12: Build system for multiple drones
+*

 ## User Story
 User Stories (Cohn) are a popular way to capture requirements used in Agile software development (Martin).
 These are a collection of features that need to be developed for the next iteration of the program.
 They are often phrased as a simple task that a certain user role needs the system needs to perform.